-The aim of the PINCER quality improvement tool is to identify at-risk patients who are being prescribed drugs that are commonly and consistently associated with medication errors so that corrective action can be taken to reduce the risk of occurrence of these errors.
+The aim of the PINCER tool is to identify at-risk patients who are being prescribed drugs that are commonly and consistently associated with medication errors so that corrective action can be taken to reduce the risk of occurrence of these errors.

-This quality improvement tool was developed in partnership with the PINCER Trial team at The University of Nottingham.
+This tool was developed in partnership with the PINCER Trial team at The University of Nottingham.
 The PINCER Trial was led by Professor Tony Avery, Professor of General Practice at The University of Nottingham.
 The NIHR Great Manchester Patient Safety Translational Research Centre medication theme was also involved in the original development of the PINCER intervention.
 The results of the trial, published in The Lancet (February 2012 - see an abstract online), showed that the PINCER intervention is an effective method for reducing a range of clinically important and commonly made medication errors in primary care.

 Find out more about medicine safety and effective healthcare research within the Division of Primary Care at the University of Nottingham, including the PINCER Trial: